CatalogueOfLife/data-paleo-tree/README.md

-# data-template-textree
-A template for [ChecklistBank](https://www.checklistbank.org) dataset repositories using the simple [TextTree format](https://github.com/gbif/text-tree).
+# Paleo Classification for COL
+The Catalogue of Life is missing out many fossil groups.
+This dataset tries to fill these gaps down to family level at most and is listed in [CheckistBank](https://www.checklistbank.org/dataset/293559/).

 ## Files
 The main taxonomy tree lives in [taxonomy.txtree](taxonomy.txtree).
-Information about the dataset as a whole and how to cite it is kept in metadata.yaml, while you can curate a list of structured references either in [BibTex](reference.bib) or [TSV format](reference.tsv).
+Information about the dataset as a whole and how to cite it is kept in metadata.yaml, a list of structured references is in [BibTex](reference.bib).
-References from this list can then be [cited in the taxonomy file](https://github.com/CatalogueOfLife/coldp/blob/master/docs/publishing-guide-txtree.md).
+References from this list are [cited in the taxonomy file](https://github.com/CatalogueOfLife/coldp/blob/master/docs/publishing-guide-txtree.md).
-Please remove unused files in your copy.

 BibTex content can be retrieved from CrossRef for most DOIs when known.
 For example by using curl on the terminal like this: